TAI TF Kaan: Saudi Arabia

 It has been claimed that Saudi Arabia is considering purchasing 100 Kaan fighter jets in line with its goals of modernizing its military capacity.

+In World Defense Show 2026, TAI displayed a model of the KAAN stealth fighter with the Saudi Arabian flag on its tail.

 Spain

 It was reported as of 8 October 2025 that Madrid is willing to acquire the Kaan as an alternative to the F-35.

 United Arab Emirates

 TUSAŞ General Manager Mehmet Demiroğlu announced that the United Arab Emirates is also interested in Kaan.

 Ukraine

 Ukraine's ambassador to Ankara, Vasyl Bodnar, has openly declared his country's interest in Kaan.
 The Ukrainian defence industry has shown interest in KAAN's final engine.